GRACeFUL-project/GRACe/GL-DSL-Intro.md

 Currently there is a prototype including a GCM monad for describing "components" in the graph, such as specifying what connections they have and of what type.
-Moreover, the components can be decorated with constraints expressable in the CP monad.
+Moreover, the components can be decorated with constraints expressed in the CP monad.

 ## Examples